advance100/doc_webpack/internal-webpack-plugins.md

 These is a list of plugins, which are internally used by webpack.
-You should only care about them if you are building a own compiler based on webpack, or introspec the internals.
+You should only care about them if you are building a own compiler based on webpack, or introspect the internals.

 categories of internal plugins: